lyteword/mhenry-complete/volume-3/proverbs/chapter-16.md

 > <sup>5</sup> Every one *that is* proud in heart *is* an abomination to the LORD: *though* hand *join* in hand, he shall not be unpunished.

 Note, 1.
 The pride of sinners sets God against them.
 He that, being high in estate is proud in heart, whose spirit is elevated with his condition, so that he becomes insolent in his conduct towards God and man, let him know that though he admires himself, and others caress him, yet he is *an abomination to the Lord.* The great God despises him; the holy God detest him.
 2. The power of sinners cannot secure them against God, though they strengthen themselves with body hands.
-Though they may strengthen one another with their confederacies and combinations, joining forces against God, they shall not escape his righteous judgment. *Woe unto him that strives with his Maker,* Pr 11:21,Isa 45:9.
+Though they may strengthen one another with their confederacies and combinations, joining forces against God, they shall not escape his righteous judgment. *Woe unto him that strives with his Maker,* Pr 11:21, Isa 45:9.

 > <sup>6</sup> By mercy and truth iniquity is purged: and by the fear of the LORD *men* depart from evil.